 At our Mildura campus, we’ll also be storing the renewable energy generated from our rooftop solar so that it can continue to serve us in the future.

-We’re the first university in Australia to utilise the SoilFood concept – an on-site composting unit that will divert organic waste from landfill and reduce our greenhouse gas emissions by up to 90%.
+We’re the first university in Australia to utilise the SoilFood concept – an on-site composting unit based at our Melbourne Campus that diverts organic waste from landfill and will help us reduce our greenhouse gas emissions by up to 90%.

 La Trobe Energy Analytics Platform (LEAP)

 We’ve been working with La Trobe academics and students from the Centre for Data Analytics and Cognition to create the La Trobe Energy Analytics Platform (LEAP) - an energy analysis platform that monitors consumption patterns and building performance, enabling us to create actionable insights to reduce our energy consumption across our campuses.

 Using our La Trobe Energy Analytics Platform (LEAP), we continue to look at ways we can optimise our Building Management System (BMS) to improve our air-conditioning, electricity and gas consumption rates.

 Regional Solar Carports

 An exciting new project in our Net Zero journey will kick off in the regions in early 2020 and will help to reduce carbon emissions across all regional campuses by a total of 14% - a significant step towards these campuses reaching the 2022 net zero target.